Just about any light can flower plants.

 Plants want mostly red light during flowering and they also want a good amount of blue.

-But those aren’t the only colors they need.
+But those aren’t the only colors they need, which is why the pink/purple lights are falling out of favor..
 If you give them a good amount of green, yellow and every other color, they will reward you with bigger and better yields.

 The ideal spectrum is one with large amounts of red, a lot of blue, and smaller, but still substantial, amounts of yellow, green and orange.
 It should also contain some UV and IR light.